-Hersom said deworming advantages go beyond weight gain, however.
+Hersom says deworming advantages go beyond weight gain, however.

-Texas A&M's Craig agrees with the practice of deworming nursing calves at around three months of age.
-Simply put, he said the treated calves will gain more.
-He advised using white drenches in his area (fenbendazole, albendazole, oxibendazole), adding "they do a better job against Cooperia."
-He said Cooperia, a small intestinal roundworm, tends to build in numbers after calves are weaned and commingled.
+Texas A&M's Craig agrees with the practice of deworming nursing calves at around 3 months of age.
+Simply put, he says the treated calves will gain more.
+He advises using white drenches in his area (fenbendazole, albendazole, oxibendazole), adding "they do a better job against Cooperia."
+He says Cooperia, a small intestinal roundworm, tends to build in numbers after calves are weaned and commingled.

 While deworming nursing calves is a given for producer Beer, use of the practice on cows is guided by body condition and timing.
 He normally deworms cows and replacement heifers prior to calving and breeding seasons.
 Cows calve early in November through January; breeding season is Feb.
 1 through May 1.

-"I'd rather deworm in the fall," he explained.
+"I'd rather deworm in the fall," he explains.
 "That is the most stressful, demanding time for a cow.
 If you can eliminate any issues, that helps her prepare for calving and breeding."